searchspring/snap/packages/snap-preact-components/src/components/Atoms/Dropdown/readme.md

 ```

 ### Disabled
-The `disabled` prop prevents the button from toggling the visibility of the dropdown content, as well as preventing the `onClick` callback from being invoked.
+The `disabled` prop will disabled the button from toggling the visibility of the dropdown content, as well as preventing the `onClick` callback from being invoked.

 ``` jsx
 <Dropdown disabled={true}>Hello World!</Dropdown>